Social Media Companies Struggle To Pull Live Streamed Video Of Mass Shootings

 Recently, CEO Mark Zuckerberg announced that he was adding more moderators to crack down on disturbing content.

-Katie Mossouris is a cyber security expert, advocating that social media companies crack down on the ability to live stream by anyone in the public.
+Katie Moussouris is a cybersecurity expert, advocating that social media companies crack down on the ability to live-stream by anyone in the public.

 "It's not a bad idea to potentially have only verified accounts allowed to post.
-And if something that they post, that is live streamed, does contain violence or hate speech, that privilege goes away," Mossouris said.
+And if something that they post, that is live-streamed, does contain violence or hate speech, that privilege goes away," Moussouris said.

-Professor Al Tompkins, who teaches ethics at the Poynter Institute, said that free speech should be taken into account when considering reaction to these tragedies.
+Professor Al Tompkins, who teaches ethics at the Poynter Institute, said free speech should be taken into account when considering reaction to these tragedies.

-"Look here's the thing about free speech and free expression: it's a messy proposition and there's always going to be abuse," Tompkins said.
+"Look here's the thing about free speech and free expression: it's a messy proposition and there's always going to be abuse," he said.
 "It's true offline, it's true online."

 Twitter and YouTube have both condemned the attacks and said they are working to bring down any video of the shooting.

 Facebook said in a statement that it moved quickly to take down the shooter's Facebook and Instagram accounts, and the video.
-It also said it is removing any praise or support for the crime and shooters.
+It also said it is removing any praise or support for the crime and shooter.